norvig/paip-lisp/docs/chapter12.md

 ## 12.4 Improving the Compilation of Unification

 Now we turn to the improvement of `compile-unify`.
-Recall that we want to elimina te certain calls to `unify!` so that, for example, the first clause of `member:`
+Recall that we want to eliminate certain calls to `unify!` so that, for example, the first clause of `member`:

 ```lisp
 (<- (member ?item (?item . ?rest)))